pranayrao/InsightDataEngineering-Coding-Challenge/README.md

 2) Ensure that average_degree.py is present in the src folder

-2) Type the following command in the home directory directory and press enter:
+2) Open a LINUX terminal and type the following command in the home directory directory and press enter:

 sh run.sh